-Once you cut them out, which you can do slowly, you will notice it becomes much easier.
+Once you cut them out, which you absolutely can do, you will notice it becomes much easier.

 It’s also easier to manage sugar cravings when you have better blood sugar control.
 If you’re stuck on the blood sugar roller coaster ride, this also make cravings worse also.

 Practical Tips To Reduce Sugar & Carb Cravings

-Okay that's all very well but you need something that can help with the cravings, right?
+Okay that’s all very well but you need something that can help with the cravings, right now!

-While you slowly lower and cut out sugar, bread, potatoes, pasta, cereals, and rice, you can also include the following to help:
+While you lower and cut out sugar, bread, potatoes, pasta, cereals, and rice, you can also include the following to help:

 - Cinnamon – cinnamon is a natural source of chromium, which helps stop sugar cravings.
 Cinnamon also happens to have it’s own natural sweet flavor.
 Try making sweet cinnamon tea, taking a cinnamon supplement, or sprinkling cinnamon on your food.
 You can even go as far as just eating a little cinnamon powder if you get a craving.
 Cinnamon also helps lower blood sugar levels, too.

 - Chew more – eat more fiber-rich vegetables like green beans, celery, lettuce, just munch on things and chew more.
 We need to chew to get the right signals to the brain and it can take up to 20 minutes before the brain gets the ‘full’ signal.

 - Drink water – dehydration can lead to more sugar cravings so make sure you're getting you daily dose of water – a minimum 1.5 liters per day.
 Fill up a water bottle and start drinking early in the day so you can get through your quota.